 Building Blocks: The Key Terms That Are Opposite of Peace

-Let’s explore some words that represent the opposite of peace, each with slightly different shades of meaning.
+Let’s look at some words that mean the opposite of peace, though each with a slightly different connotation.

 Definition List:

-- Violence: Physical force intended to hurt, damage, or kill.
+Violence: Using physical force to harm, damage or kill.

-- War: A state of armed conflict between different countries or groups.
+War: A situation in which there is a lot of fighting between countries or groups.

 Recognizing the Opposite of Peace: Examples and Contexts